OSH Answers Fact Sheets

 What are some basic principles of duct design?

 Duct systems should be designed to have air flow through the ducts with as little friction or resistance as possible.
 The amount of air that flows through a duct depends on the cross section area (duct opening area) of the duct and the air speed.
-Air moving too slowly will allow contaminants such as dusts to settle and accumulate and these particles will eventually clog the duct.
-Air moving too fast wastes power, can create noise problems, and may cause excessive abrasion by dust particles hitting the ducts.
+Air moving too slowly will allow contaminants such as dusts to settle and accumulate.
+These particles will eventually clog the duct.
+Air moving too fast wastes power, can create noise problems, and may cause excessive abrasion, especially in branches and elbows, due to increased friction between the air transporting dust particles and the duct.
 Recommended speed ("duct velocity") for different types of contaminants can be found in reference books on ventilation.

 Duct systems typically require large amounts of air to move relatively small amounts of contaminants.
 The required volume of airflow depends of the acceptable concentration of air contaminants in the inside workspace.
 A carefully designed system can achieve the required air concentration while using the least amount of power.
 Other design considerations include initial capital costs, reliability, maintenance, and durability of air handling equipment.